infinitepower18/clone-in-vscode/README.md

 All you need is Visual Studio Code installed on your system for this extension to work.
 Then just click the extension on any GitHub, GitLab or Bitbucket repo and it will open VS Code where it will take you through the rest of the cloning process.

+If you use the Insider version of VS Code, or prefer to use VSCodium or VSCodium Insiders instead, you can change which application the extension opens via the options page.

 [Privacy Policy](https://ahnafmahmud.me/apps/CloneInVSCode/PrivacyPolicy.html)

 ## Download